goFrendiAsgard/zaruba/docs/core-concept/project/includes.md

   - inputs.yaml
   - tasks.yaml
 ```

-By using this directory structure, your project will be more maintainable.
-Also, you will be able to manage your application tasks/resources independent to each other.
+With this directory structure, you will be able to manage your resources independently.